mitomorikawa/neural-machine-translation/README.md

 # Neural Machine Translation (NMT) - English to French

 ## Overview
 This is a PyTorch implementation of Neural Machine Translation for translating English text to French.
 For training, I used Bahdanau attention and Transformer, which are implemented from scratch in src/library/nn_architectures.py.
+The Bahdanau model yields a decent BLEU score and translations, whereas the performance of the Transformer is poor and still in the works.

 ## Dataset
 The dataset was taken from https://www.kaggle.com/datasets/devicharith/language-translation-englishfrench.